-- e.
-Islands are to have adequate drainage to nearest catch basin or adequate areas of amended sandy loam soil, as specified on the plan to achieve proper drainage. - f.
-Contrasting brick or concrete pavers may be used to delineate stall lines within parking areas. - g.
-Any area within a parking lot not dedicated to parking use or driveways, exceeding one-hundred (100) square feet, shall be landscaped. - All landscaped areas required herein shall consist of a mix of plant materials such as canopy deciduous trees, subcanopy trees, shrubs, groundcovers, ornamental grasses and perennials. - The total square footage required interior landscape islands shall be provided as follows: The required square footage shall be provided only within islands that are surrounded by paved parking areas.
-Islands that project into the parking lot from the perimeter of the parking area shall meet the requirements of this Section.
-Areas abutting but not within the interior of the parking area shall not satisfy the requirements of this Section.
-Within the interior of the parking lot, islands shall be distributed evenly across paved area so as to distribute the required landscaping throughout the parking area.
-No bay of parking (defined herein as a single row of side by side parking spaces) greater than fifteen (15) parking spaces in length shall be provided unless a landscape island is provided at a minimum interval of one island per fifteen (15) parking spaces.
-The design and layout of all parking lots and islands shall be subject to review and approval by the City of Novi. - iii.
-Greenspace Requirements.
-The following chart is to be used to calculate the square footage of island space and the number of canopy trees required for Parking Area Landscaping.
+- underground utility lines whenever possible. - Islands are to have adequate drainage to the nearest catch basin or adequate areas of amended sandy loam soil, as specified on the plan, to achieve proper drainage.
+Depressed (sunken) islands are allowed if the plantings are salt-tolerant and the islands are designed to provide drainage adequate for survival of the island plantings and meet all City of Novi engineering standards. - m.
+Paint, contrasting brick concrete pavers may be used to delineate stall lines within parking - n.
+Any area within a parking lot not dedicated to parking driveways, or sidewalks exceeding one-hundred (100) square feet, shall be landscaped with a minimum of lawn or other living ground cover. - o.
+All parking lot landscaped areas required herein shall consist of a mix of plant materials such as canopy deciduous trees. subcanopy trees, shrubs, groundcovers (including lawn), ornamental grasses and/or perennials. - p.
+The total square footage of required interior landscape islands shall be provided as follows: - (1) The required square footage shall be provided only within islands that are surrounded by paved parking areas or that project into the parking lot from the perimeter of the parking area, if they meet the requirements of this Section. - (2) Areas abutting but not within the interior of the parking area not satisfy the requirements of this Section. - (3) Within the interior of the parking lot, islands shall be distributed evenly across the payed area so as to distribute the required landscaping throughout the parking area.

+- (4) No bay of parking (defined herein as a single row of side by side parking spaces) greater than fifteen (15) parking spaces in length) shall be provided. - (5) If the use is primarily vehicular storage (i.e. automobile dealer vehicle inventory areas, vehicle stockpile areas, semitrailer storage areas), bays of twenty-five (25) spaces will be allowed but the required

+- interior landscape area must be provided. - (6) In order to count toward the total landscape area provided, an island must contain at least one (1) deciduous canopy tree. - iii.
+Greenspace and Parking Lot Tree Requirements.
+The following chart is to be used to calculate the square footage of island space and the number of canopy trees required for parking area interior and perimeter landscaping.